13th Guards Rifle Division: The Railroad Station

-The Mamaev Kurgan
+Mamayev Kurgan

-The battle at the Mamaev Kurgan began approximately three weeks after the brutal fighting between the German and Russian infantrymen had begun in the outskirts of Stalingrad, on 15 September.
-During this portion of the battle, the division fought several Wehrmacht divisions for control of the park's central hilltop summit, which changed hands multiple times.
+From 16 September, a prolonged "see-saw struggle" started for Mamaev Kurgan, a large hill with a commanding position over the city.
+1st and 2nd Battalions of the 39th Guards Rifle Regiment, and two battalions of the 416th Regiment, engaged the German 295th Infantry Division's 518th Regiment.
+Neither side could gain complete control over the hill; the summit changed hands multiple times.

 Meanwhile, other divisional units fought in different sectors of Stalingrad.
 The division was in the midst of the combat throughout the city in the remains of the bombed-out buildings and factories, on the slopes of the Mamaev Kurgan hills, in the Red October Tractor Plant and in the key strategic building known as "Pavlov's House" (Yakov Pavlov was the commanding NCO of the platoon which defended the building).
 Most accounts state that of the 10,000 men of the division that crossed the Volga into the Battle of Stalingrad, only between 280 and 320 of them survived the struggle.